 7. The Circus Restaurant

-This time we have a European food menu offered up by the folks at Circus Restaurant.
-Another restaurant that releases its suppliers list so you can be sure that you are eating happy.
+This time we have a British menu offered up by the folks at Circus Restaurant.
+Another restaurant releases its supplier’s list so you can be sure that you are eating happily.
 You will soon see from this list that all of the produce is sourced from the South West of England and as such the menu changes every month to allow for flexibility in available produce.
 We definitely recommend the Meze platters that will have your mouth watering at the third word on the menu.
+Aside from scrumptious dishes, this restaurant also has a wide range of wine and cocktail menus.

 The Circus Restaurant